silshack/spring2014/_posts/2014-02-11-brittanydatastructures.md

                     break

 def readFile(file):

+'''
-'''used to print output files'''
+used to print output files
+'''

     file = open(file)
     for line in file.readlines():
         line = line.strip()